Louis Stokes Alliance for Minority Participation Program

 - Liberal Arts and Sciences: Science A.S.

-We are currently accepting applications for Spring 2022.
+We are currently accepting applications for Fall 2022.
 Please note the link below will take you to our Central NY LSAMP Interest Form.
 You will be given the option under Institution to select Herkimer County Community College.
 The application will ask you a series of questions and also to submit a short essay.

 Essay Prompt: Please write and attach an essay of approximately 250 words describing your background and why you are passionate about studying in the science, technology, engineering, and math related fields.
 How does participating in the LSAMP Program fit into your academic plan?